Throughout all of

 Instead of jumping on the potential for innovation brought on by electric cars, most heritage brands like Ford, GM, and Jeep are choosing to stick with traditional shapes and nameplates to visually tie their EVs into their pre-existing legacies.

-Even most EV startups have maintained a pretty normal structure for their first models.
+EV startupshave maintained a pretty normal structure for their first models.
 Teslas, for example, share many design traits with the vehicles with internal combustion engines (ICE) sharing the road with them, as do Rivians and Polestars.

 Hints at where car design could be headed